• Skip to primary navigation

 Sifting the flour over the bowl with the wet ingredients.

 • Don't add too much batter at a time.
-My skillet is relatively small and I have found that just ¼ cup of batter is enough.
-If your skillet is bigger, you may need to use ⅓ - ½ cup, but don't go above this.
+My skillet is relatively small and I have found that just 3 tablespoon of batter is enough.
+You'll need to find the perfect amount for your pan, and then stick to it for the best results!

 FAQ